cid-harvard/vis-toolkit/DESCRIPTION.md

 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
  * Multiple selections should be allowed
  * Automatically generated
+ * Color scale / legend (should contain the min/max values and min/max color range)
+ * Should take the visual mapping as input and automatically generate it
+ * Interactive and informative legends http://bl.ocks.org/bobmonteverde/2070123

+---

 * HTML / DIV
  * http://eyeseast.github.io/visible-data/2013/08/27/responsive-legends-with-d3/